nus-cs2103-AY2425S1/ip/docs/README.md

 - `todo Add personality to Yapmeister`

 ### Deadline item `deadline`
-Adds a Deadline item with a deadline
+Adds a Deadline item with a deadline.

 Format: `deadline ITEM /by DEADLINE`

 If `DEADLINE` is in the format `YYYY-MM-DD` format, will be converted to `ISO_WEEK_DATE` format

 Examples: